kevinfanggg/Web-Scraper/README.md

 1.)
 Download the **"WalmartScraper.py** file

 2.)
 Run the **"WalmartScraper.py** file, using your preferred IDE (VS Code, PyCharm, etc.).
-Note that not all versions are compatible with this program.
+Some versions may not be compatible with this program.

 3.)
 Open Code IDE and run (CTRL + ALT + N).
 The terminal should print "Enter Walmart Canada Product URL (or type STOP to stop scraping):"